Proton Therapy is one of the most technologically advanced treatments for cancer.

 Proton Therapy Australia Pty Ltd (PTA) ACN: 120 664 566

-Incorporated July, 2006, PTA is currently the only company in Australia with approval from Australia's Therapeutic Goods Administration to import proton equipment to Australia.
+Incorporated July, 2006, PTA is currently the only company in Australia holding a Certificate from Australia's Therapeutic Goods Administration to import proton equipment to Australia.

 Between 2007 and 2011, PTA secured federal government approvals, prepared a detailed business case, formed links with State and Federal Governments, established an Advisory Board, initiated alliances with teaching hospitals, and identified possible sites for the facility.